kylekarpack/portfolio-gatsby/content/projects/2022-06-10-gaia/index.md

 ---

 ### Case Study
-I have

-### @gaia-gps-client/client
+I have created a series of packages that help interact efficiently with the Gaia GPS API.
+The @gaia-gps-client organization includes the following:

-This is a NodeJS SDK for interacting with the Gaia GPS API.
-It provides bindings
+- **@gaia-gps-client/client**: The NodeJS SDK for interacting with the Gaia GPS API.
+It provides bindings for reading and creating tracks, waypoints, photos, and other Gaia GPS objects

----
+- **@gaia-gps-client/types**: Strong TypeScript typings for relevant Gaia GPS objects
+- **@gaia-gps-client/graphql**: A full-featured GraphQL server that can run anywhere on your own infrastructure
+- **@gaia-gps-client/react**: (WIP) a React component that can display a Gaia GPS track or other object

-**Note:** This project is not endorsed or supported by Gaia GPS, so please do not ask them for support.
+> **Note:** This project is not endorsed or supported by Gaia GPS, so please do not ask them for support.

 ### Links
 - [GitHub](https://github.com/kylekarpack/gaia-gps-client)